vatpac-technology/pilot-resources/docs/flight-planning/alternaterequirements.md

 The IFR alternate minima is described on any approach chart for that aerodrome.
 The figures are formatted as cloud height above ground level and visibility in kilometres.

 !!! example
-    The alternate minima for a Category C aircraft landing at Adelaide (YPAD) would be more than scattered cloud below **1,480ft AGL** and/or visibility below **6.0km**.
+    An alternate would be required for a Category C aircraft landing at Adelaide (YPAD) with more than scattered cloud below **1,480ft AGL** and/or visibility below **6.0km**.
     <figure markdown>
     ![Adelaide Alternate Minima (example only, not for operational use)](img/ypadminima.png){ width="700" }
       <figcaption>Adelaide Alternate Minima (example only, not for operational use)</figcaption>
     </figure>

+!!! note
+    See [Aircraft Categories](#aircraft-categories) below to determine your aircraft's category.

-If your destination does not have an instrument approach, you must plan an alternate if the area forecast indicates weather conditions below:
+If your destination does not have an instrument approach, you must plan an alternate if the forecast indicates weather conditions below:

 | Cloud | Visibility |
 | ----- | ---------- |